UWCS/rs118/resources/1/notes.md

 We have a few bits we'll need

 - [`rustup`](https://rustup.rs/), for managing versions of Rust and the other tools below
 - [`cargo`](https://doc.rust-lang.org/cargo/), Rust's build tool and package manager.
-99% of rust projects use cargo.
+99% of Rust projects use cargo.
 - [`rustc`](https://doc.rust-lang.org/rustc/what-is-rustc.html), the Rust compiler itself
 - [`rust-analyser`](https://rust-analyzer.github.io/), the Rust language server